hbeni/fgcom-mumble/server/statuspage/Readme.statuspage.md

 ---------------------
 The shared data interface is currently a simple file containing json records.
 The bot and the webpage must be pointed to the same file.
 The bot is the data povider, the webpage the consumer.

 The default path is `/tmp/fgcom-web.db` so the database lives in memory and usually won't survive a reboot.
-You probably want to change that in the statusbot and statuspage configs in order to get persistance, especially for the highscore.
+You probably want to change that in the statusbot and statuspage configs in order to get persistence, especially for the highscore.

 ### Schema description